India's daily cases surge to 50% of world total with 800,000 over two days

 "There is only one solution to fight the virus: solidarity and cooperation," Jean-Baptiste Lemoyne, a junior minister in the French Foreign Ministry, told journalists Saturday as medical equipment was being loaded onto a plane.

-COVID-19 originated in Mainland China, but the nation has reported only a few deaths in the past 12 months and stands in 58th at 4,636 behind North Macedonia with 4,891.
+COVID-19 originated in Mainland China, but the nation has reported only a few deaths in the past 12 months and stands in 58th at 4,636 behind Ireland with 4,906.
 China added 15 cases Sunday.

-Turkey, which ranks 19th, reported 373 deaths Saturday for a total of 40,504.
+Turkey, which ranks 19th, reported 373 deaths Saturday and 340 Sunday for a total of 40,844.
 On Thursday, the nation entered its first national lockdown.

 In the Far East, Indonesia has the most deaths, 45,796 in 17th place with 144 reported Sunday.